DevMountain/Hosting-Digital-Ocean/describe-one-step.md

 Certbot is a program to help automate sign-signed certificates.
 They are used to verify that a person controls the domain name on the certificate.
 We will be using it to make our droplets use https / SSL security.
 These will register the certbot application in our ubuntu repository, and have it install.

-- `sudo add-apt-repository ppa:certbot/certbot -y`

-- `sudo apt-get install python-certbot-nginx-y`
+- `snap install certbot --classic`

 ## install pm2